Googulator/TeslaCrack/README.rst

        python teslacrack.py .

-   It will print out two hex numbers.  **The first number is your AES public key**.
+   It will print out two hex numbers.  **The first number is encrypted-AES-key**.

    - If you get an error message, make sure that you have Python and *pycrypto* installed.
      See instructions above.